mukul-mschauhan/Ai-Agent_Reliability-App/README.md

 # AI Agent Reliability Cockpit

-An interactive 10-minute boardroom demo that proves AI agents in enterprise audit can be **controlled, transparent, and measurably improvable** — without model retraining or black-box infrastructure.
+An interactive demo that proves AI agents in enterprise audit can be **controlled, transparent, and measurably improvable** — without model retraining or black-box infrastructure.

 Built for C-Suite, Audit Leaders, and Compliance Officers.